juju/docs/src/en/users.md

 ## Newly-created users

 A newly-created user is automatically granted login access to the controller.
-Once logged in, the user is allowed to perform the following additional
+Once logged in, the user is allowed to perform additional actions:

-actions:
+ - Log in to a controller (`login`)
  - List the user (`users`)
  - Show details for the user (`show-user`)
  - Log out of a controller (`logout`)